Aleph-Alpha/std/docs/v1/postgres.md

 - dest: Pointer to a struct where the result will be stored
 - conditions: Optional query conditions \(follows GORM conventions\)

-Return ErrRecordNotFound if no matching record exists, or another error if the query fails.
+Returns gorm.ErrRecordNotFound if no matching record exists, or another GORM error if the query fails.
+Use TranslateError\(\) to convert to standardized error types if needed.

 Example:

 ```
 var user User
 err := db.First(ctx, &user, "email = ?", "user@example.com")
+if errors.Is(err, gorm.ErrRecordNotFound) {
+    // Handle not found
+}
 ```

 <a name="Postgres.GetErrorCategory"></a>